dnnsharp/excel/en/serialize_to_excel_from_text.md

 You also have the option to **Use excel formulas**.
 With this option checked all formulas found will be applied.

+**File password**

+Will add a password to the whole file, this way other users will not be able to see the content of the file.
+(Optional)

+**Worksheet password**

-With the password fields you can add passwords to your excel file.
-The **File password** field will add a password to the whole file, this way other users will not be able to see the content of the file.
-While with the **Worksheet Password** field you will add a password to the excel worksheet, now users are able to see the content of the file but are not able to edit it.
+Will add a password to the excel worksheet, now users are able to see the content of the file but are not able to edit it.
+(Optional)

-Then, you must select the **Folder** to which the file is uploaded.
+**Folder**

+Select the destination where the file will be stored.

+**Store Absolute URL**

+Provide a token name where to Store Absolute URL.
+(Optional)

+**Store Relative URL**

+Provide a token name where to Store Relative URL.
+(Optional)

+**Store Physical Path**

+Provide a token name where to Store Physical Path.
+(Optional)

 Lastly, fill in your form and hit Submit.
 Check your destination folder and you'll see the newly-created XLS file there.
 Open it and it will look like this: